 So I take this opportunity to talk about my name.
 ‘Allu Kuy’, in my mother tongue, refers to the invisible spirit beings that roam the dense virgin forests surrounding my hometown.
 At some point in my people’s history, the Allu Kuy were so influential that the townsfolk were very respectful, even to the point of being slightly fearful of them.
 As a result, when villagers go to the forest to hunt, to fell trees or gather herbs, or to clear a part of the forest for farming, they have to be very considerate, respectful and careful of their activities so as not to disturb and disadvantage these spirit forces whose main job and purpose is to look after the well-being of the forest environment.

-All of us, creation-beings, live in parallel universes even within planet Earth.
+From my grandmother’s stories, I understood that all of us, creation-beings, live in parallel universes even within planet Earth.
 And each type of creation-being has its own designation.
 These parallel dimensions interweave and the beings within each dimension interact on various tangible and intangible levels.
 There is no hierarchy and no stratification; each one is different in configuration but equal in essence.
 To maintain and foster harmonious co-existence, respect and consideration are expected from each set of creation-being.
 Otherwise, there would be ramifications.

 These spirit beings inhabiting the rivers, mountains, fields, etc., are usually minding their own roles in their respective territories.
 As they were not configured to carry material bodies, nor do they build material structures, to survive, they practically do not need anything from the human-being group of creations.
 Only when they are disturbed or provoked by human beings, through the latter’s inconsiderate, destructive and greedy activities, that these spirit beings get back at humans.